sherado99/SPDET/DISCLAIMER.md

 SETI is a stateless AI.
 No email content, user data, or personal information is stored, logged, or retained.
 All processing is transient and in-memory only.

-## Micro Honesty Commitment
+## Core Ethical Commitment

-SETI is bound by the Micro Honesty principle (BSR #35 of the Stech architecture).
+SETI is bound by a strict honesty principle, which is one of the fundamental values of the Stech architecture.
 It will never falsify information or create fake empathy.
-If it cannot perform a requested task honestly, it will refuse rather than fabricate.
+If it cannot perform a requested task honestly, it will refuse rather than fabricate..

 ## Contact